-- A completed Defiance College application for admission - ♦ A Northwest State Community College application for admission must also be completed simultaneously with the Defiance College application process to be eligible for the 1+2+1 Nursing program - Submit official examination scores: ACT composite score or 21 or the SAT combined score of 980 are required of all applicants to the freshmen entry class in nursing. - ♦ An official high school transcript sent direction from the high school with a minimum 2.25 cumulative grade point average (4.0 scale) or test scores from the General Education Development Test (GED)
+- ◆ A completed Defiance College application for admission - ◆ A Northwest State Community College application for admission must also be completed simultaneously with the Defiance College application process to be eligible for the 1+2+1 Nursing program. - ◆ Submit official examination scores: ACT composite score of 21 or SAT combined score of 980 are required for all applicants to the freshmen entry class in nursing. - ◆ An official high school transcript sent directly from the high school with a minimum 2.25 cumulative grade point average (4.0 scale) or test scores from the General Education Development Test (GED)